Meethari Marwar: Demographics

 Meethari Marwar is a representative village of the traditional Rajasthani social and cultural rural environment.

 There are mainly two communities—Hindu and Muslim—who live together in communal harmony.
 Hindu castes such as Agarwal, Brahmins, Jats, Rajput, Meghwal, Goldsmith, Suthar, potters, and Meena live here.
 There are some Muslim clans in the village, such as the Qaimkhani, Chhinpa, and Maniyars.

 Almost all Hindu families worship the regional folk gods and goddesses, which is the usual practice in village life in Rajasthan.
 Gogaji, the god of snakes, is the most recognized folk god.
 Traditional Rajasthani villages have Gogaji dwelling worship palaces that are generally referred to as Goga Meri.
-Tejaji, Pabuji, Durga mother, Rajalbai, Shyam Ji, Thakur ji, Balaji, Shiv Darbar, Bhomiaji, and Bharavji are also some of the local deities the are worshiped in the village.
+Tejaji, Pabuji, Durga mother, Rajalbai, Shyam Ji, Thakur ji, Balaji, Shiv Darbar, Bhomiaji, and Bharavji are also some of the local deities are worshiped in the village.